metaplex-foundation/developer-hub/src/pages/core/burn.md

 description: Learn how to burn Assets on Core
 ---

-Asset can burn it using the **Burn** instruction.
+Assets can be burnt using the **Burn** instruction.
 This will return the rent-exempt fees to the owner.
 Only a very small amount of SOL will stay in the account to prevent it from being reopened.
 This instruction accepts the following attributes:

 ## Instruction Account List